campuscode/rails-guides-pt-BR/source/form_helpers.md

 </form>
 ```

-The are several things to notice here:
+There are several things to notice here:

 * The form `action` is automatically filled with an appropriate value for `@article`.
 * The form fields are automatically filled with the corresponding values from `@article`.